kevinsutrisna/Ecom-analytics-platform/README.md

 ---

+## 🔄 CI/CD

+This project uses **GitHub Actions** to automatically validate the data platform on every push and pull request.
+The CI pipeline builds the Docker services, starts core components, and runs smoke tests to ensure the system is functional.

+---

 ## 🛠️ Key Engineering Decisions
 * **Scalability**: Events are partitioned and keyed to allow horizontal scaling.
 * **Data Tiering**: Clear separation between **Raw** (Bronze) and **Processed** (Gold) layers.